Dr. Richard Weinblatt

 power in the agency"

-commissioner, the top honcho in a law enforcement agency is the one that
+the top honcho in a law enforcement agency is the one that most law enforcers

-career oriented individual’s reality, the score is not kept so much as by the
+oriented individual’s reality, the score is not kept so much as by the size of

-size of year-end bonuses, like in the private sector; rather it is measured by
+year-end bonuses, like in the private sector; rather it is measured by the

 READ MORE: http://www.officer.com/article/article.jsp?